Cyb3rC3lt/Cyb3rC3lt.github.io-/_posts/2024-09-12-c2cloudflare.md

 To then start the tunnels on your VM you run this command:

+{% highlight powershell %}
-`cloudflared tunnel run --token YourTokenHere`
+cloudflared tunnel run --token YourTokenHere
+{% endhighlight %}

 Right, just taking us back to our overview diagram to view our progress, we have now completed the area in red, so we are halfway there.
 Good job.